bvm-org/bvm/README.md

-Lexical addresses need not be literals: they can be constructed dynamically by the `LEXICAL_ADDRESS` operator, which expects to find two numbers on the top of the stack: the top number should be the stack index, and the next number should be the lexical scope level.
+Lexical addresses need not be literals: they can be constructed dynamically by the `LEXICAL_ADDRESS` operator, which expects to find two numbers on the top of the stack: the top number should be the *stack index*, and the next number should be the *lexical scope level*.
 The following are equivalent:

     bvm> 1 { 2 { 3 { (-1, 0) 1 RETURN } 1 RETURN } EXEC } EXEC EXEC
     [3]